Ancient Gardens and Camas

 Fire experiment in a Lopez meadow

-Through field experiments, Kwiáht scientists have concluded that small, flashy autumn fires suppress the growth of native annual grasses and shrubs in gardens without affecting buried camas bulbs.
+Through field experiments, Kwiaht scientists have concluded that small, flashy autumn fires suppress the growth of native annual grasses and shrubs in gardens without affecting buried camas bulbs.
 Fires do not suppress invasive Eurasian grasses, however, even after adding woody fuel that raises temperatures to levels that threaten buried bulbs and nearby trees.
 Invasive grasses associated with the introduction of sheep in the mid-19th Century have effectively altered the ecology of fire irreversibly in the islands.

 Chocolate lily Iceberg Point meadow

-Download the first edition of our camas cookbook Sweet Camas
+Download the first edition of our camas cookbook Sweet Camas (additional recipes in the Camas Cookbook Appendix)

 Article: Ancient agriculture (Islands Weekly, 2008)